 Because of their low-to-the-ground build, Munchkins corner well (they are described as "having great road-holding") and they run and climb without problem.
 Contrary to many reports, Munchkins can jump, but their short legs means they don't jump much higher than the average Persian cat.
 This means they can't jump up onto high surfaces.
 Many like to sit upright like prairie dogs and they are also described as being magpies - stealing and hiding toys and trinkets, often underneath furniture.

 The Munchkin's short legs are due to dominant gene achondroplasia (or mimic condition) that stunts the growth of the long bones and causes them to bow slightly.
 They are therefore normal-sized cats with short legs.
 Because of their resemblance to Dachshunds and Corgis, Munchkins were initially considered to be at risk of back and joint problems.
 Many were opposed to them because they believed the cats could not run or jump normally.
 Munchkins run with a ferret-like gait and can jump, albeit not very high.
 Because the cat's spine is different to the dog's spine, the feared spinal problems have not shown up either.
 They have shorter, thicker leg bones than long-legged cats, but the proportions of their feet, tail, spine or skull are unaffected.
+Breed standards now require that the feet do not point outwards.

 Although they are healthy, like many breeds a few individuals seem to have defects although the prevalence of these defects are not yet known (they are uncommon when compared to defects in other recognised breeds such as the Scottish Fold and the Manx).
 One potential problem is lordosis, an excessive dip in the spine behind the shoulders.
 The problem seems to relate to the muscles that hold the spine in place rather than to the bony structure of the spine itself.
 This dip means the chest is not as deep as it should be and there is compression of the heart and lungs.
 Another problem sometimes seen is pectus which also affects the chest.
 Although not all breeders accept that these problems exist as a result of the Munchkin trait (stating that any cat of any breed can have the same problems entirely at random), it may be possible to blood test cats to eliminate carriers from the breed.